Debugging stubborn DynamoDB Queries A Quick guide for Java and Node

 The Developer Experience leaves a lot on the table.
 You have to figure it out on your own.
 Here are the docs for a Query on the JavaScript SDK.
 It's pretty much type hinting information mixed with high-level DynamoDB concepts.

-Whenever I'm stuck with a where I can't explain what's happening, I follow a two-step strategy to unblock myself:- First, I look at the traces to confirm that XRay sees the problem too.
+- First, I look at the traces to confirm that XRay sees the problem too.
 This quick step helps you determine if the issue is inside your service or is coming from DynamoDB.

 - Then, I check the logs for the request and response from the DDB client to see that I'm doing the right thing.